sherylWM/Fake-News-Detection-using-Twitter/README.md

 Executed all machine learning models in R.

-The pdf contains the project implementation and model accuracy information.
+The pdf contains the dataset description, exploratory data analysis, data cleaning steps, methodology and model accuracy information.

+FinalDataset is the final dataset that is created along with the labels from 2 annotators.